-COMP 4983 Project
+COMP 4983 Capstone Project

 Experience in the design, development, implementation and documentation of a significant computer software or hardware system; or a thorough literature review and analysis of an aspect of computer science.
+Students in the BACS degree must complete an applied project in their area of defined option, second major, or minor.
 A final project report and a presentation to the School are required.
 Prerequisite(s): 12h computer science at the 3000 or 4000 level, each with a minimum grade of C-.
 Antirequisite(s): Credit can be obtained for only one of COMP 4983 or COMP 4996.